Homemade Granola Recipe :

 - In a large mixing bowl combine all ingredients including your simple syrup (boiled xylitol and water mixture).

 - Spread mixture on greased cookie sheet.
-You can also grease parchment paper then place that on the cookie sheet for easy clean up.
+You can also greased parchment paper then place that on the cookie sheet for easy clean up.

 - Bake for approximately 15-19 minutes.
 Until golden brown.
 Let cool before moving.
 Mixture will get crispier as it cools.
 Store in air tight container or zip lock bag.